cym13/various-tutorials/functional_programming.rst

 forgotten.

-Imperative programming made it's time, but the lack of good scoping tools made it difficult to reason about how data was processed: there was too many moving parts.
+Imperative programming made it's time, but the lack of good scoping tools made it difficult to reason about how data was processed: there were too many moving parts.

 Object-Oriented Programming offered a way to handle this problem by encapsulating the moving parts into objects.
-That way, it was still moving as hell but we could manipulate the moving parts as a whole.
+That way, it was still moving like hell but we could manipulate the moving parts as a whole.

 That worked quite well compared to imperative programming, but as the examples above show very well, hiding complexity is not reducing it.